Stock Spotlight: Pro Medicus Limited (ASX:PME)

 Growth Potential

-- Strong balance sheet position with no debt.
+- Strong balance sheet position with no debt (cash on hand $221.8m)

 - Proven and market leading technology (management believes they are 24 months ahead of competitors), with PME’s product commanding a price premium.

-- New contract wins (more win rates plus higher value per contract), increasing usage by existing clients and winning market share in the U.S. (penetration in the U.S. is still just 7%).
+- New contract wins (more win rates plus higher value per contract), increasing usage by existing clients and winning market share in the U.S. (penetration is just 10% with Visage able to address 100% of TAM from a product perspective).

 - New product launches – Enterprise Imaging solutions and moving into other “ologies” such as cardiology and ophthalmology.
 Developing artificial intelligence (AI) capabilities.
-Management noted cardiology opportunity could be approx. 25-35% size of radiology total addressable market.
+Management noted cardiology opportunity could be approx. 15-20% size of radiology total addressable market (by value).

 - Leveraged to the digital health data thematic and industry’s transition to cloud.